Chemaclass/stored-cold-seed-kata/README.md

 ---

-> PRs and other ideas and contributions are welcome!
+PRs and other ideas and contributions are welcome!

+> This is an original kata, idea inspired by [tinyseed](https://tinyseed.io).